 - Alien Invaders: You and your entire village are this.

-- Arc Word: wanderer.
-Used many times casually, to the effect that a first-time player won't notice you and everyone you work with are aliens.
+- Arc Words: wanderer.
+Used many times casually, to the effect that a first-time player won't notice at first that you and everyone you work with are aliens.

 - all lowercase letters: The game doesn't use a lot of capitals.

 - Anti-Frustration Features: Die from thirst or starvation enough times, and you'll get perks that allow you to survive longer.

 - The Atoner: The old wanderer in the swamp to the bottom right says that his time there is "his penance" for leading wanderer fleets to destroy worlds.

 - Author Avatar: You can meet him in The Ensign in the house at the top left corner of the map.

 - Awesome, but Impractical: If you choose to wield weapons instead of using unarmed combat, and find (and carry) all multi-use weapons available, you can turn yourself into a flurry of spiky, slashy, shooty, stabby, explodey death and easily overcome most types of enemies available.
 Then again, carrying all the weapons to achieve this will cut your carrying capacity down quite a deal.

 - Bare-Fisted Monk: You can train in unarmed combat to the point where you can take on any armed opponent.

 - Beige Prose: Though with quite a few gorgeous uses of language.